 Even if all of your data was backed up, it would take several hours and sometimes even days to get your website or application back up and running on a new server.
 That’s of course assuming you have the technical knowledge to do so.

 This will result in visitors being unable to access your website and could cost you a lot of money in lost revenue.

-That’s where cloud server hosting comes in.
+That’s where cloud server cloud hosting works.

-Cloud service providers like Amazon, Google, and Microsoft own large clusters of interconnected servers all over the world called server farms.
+cloud hosting service providers like Amazon, Google, and Microsoft own large clusters of interconnected servers all over the world called server farms.
 We are talking about hundreds of thousands and even millions of dedicated servers.